-I recently discovered that there are batteries (for my flash for example) that are not empty when you need them!
-Yes yes !
-Here is an article for the ignorant like me a little time before…
+I recently discovered that there are rechargeable batteries (for my flash for example) that are not empty when you need them!
+Yes it’s true!
+Here is an article for the ignorant like I was a little time before…

 I do not (finally, yes, I do) even speak of their other defect: the memory phenomenon.
 If you recharge a battery not completely discharged, it’s as if its capacity is amputated from the remaining charge.
 So, inevitably, the battery loses its capacity.

 Knowing this, I had bought a quick charger that proposed a discharge / charge cycle, supposed to remove or at least mitigate this memory effect.
 Oh yes it was fast: after an hour, the batteries were charged, and burning, or dead!
 Besides, gently, the charger warned me: defective battery!
 So, I bought relatively expensive batteries for a lifetime that was barely superior to normal batteries, and I had spent my time recharging them almost without being able to use them.
 Find the mistake.

 I fell a little by chance on Olivier Huet’s blog who speaks, among other things, of this topic.
 Two articles have caught my attention: the one called Choosing rechargeable NiMh LSD batteries, where LSD has nothing to do with Lucy in the Sky with Diamonds nor with a certain acid; and this other one: An intelligent charger changes everything.